mahmoudahmed-bi/depi_project/v1/README.md

+# This README will be updated soon with the latest differences

 # Email Security Scanner v1

 A simple email inspection tool that detects **malicious URLs** and **suspicious file attachments** using the **VirusTotal API**.